Karuso1/QuantumOX/README.md

 # QuantumOX

-**QuantumOX** is a highly advanced Tic-Tac-Toe engine using the **UTTTI(Universal Tic-Tac-Toe Interface)** protocol.
-Inspired by my previous engine **QuantumKing**, it combines a deep minimax/negamax search with alpha-beta pruning to make intelligent and efficient decisions—even in complex board configurations like 3x3, 4x4, or 3x3x3 grids.
+QuantumOX is a highly advanced Tic-Tac-Toe engine using the UTTTI (Universal Tic-Tac-Toe Interface) protocol.
+Inspired by my previous engine QuantumKing, it combines a deep minimax/negamax search with alpha-beta pruning to make intelligent and efficient decisions—even in complex board configurations like 3x3, 4x4, or 3x3x3 grids.

 QuantumOX analyzes positions thoroughly, predicts wins/losses/draws, and can handle manual or automated moves with precision.
 It’s designed to be engine-agnostic, letting other programs or interfaces communicate with it via standard UTTTI commands.

-> NOTE: Since there is no Tic-Tac-Toe GUI for UTTTI, play manually in: [Gametable](https://gametable.org/games/tic-tac-toe/) or [Math10](https://www.math10.com/en/math-games/tic-tac-toe/tic-tac-toe.html)(for 5x5 board).
+> NOTE: Since there is no Tic-Tac-Toe GUI for UTTTI, play manually in: [Gametable](https://gametable.org/games/tic-tac-toe/) or [Math10](https://www.math10.com/en/math-games/tic-tac-toe/tic-tac-toe.html)

 ## Features

 - Advanced Minimax/Negamax search with alpha-beta pruning
 - Iterative deepening with depth control
 - Principal Variation (PV) extraction for move insights
+- Reports `minimaxpv` and `negamaxpv` in info lines for detailed search analysis(new feature):
+  - `minimaxpv` shows the principal variation according to the minimax evaluation
+  - `negamaxpv` shows the principal variation according to the negamax evaluation
+  - `pv` now shows the final selected move sequence after combining insights from both
 - Handles draws, wins, and losses accurately
-- Fully UTTTI-compliant: supports go depth, grid emptygrid, setoption, stop, and more
+- Fully UTTTI-compliant: supports `go depth`, `grid emptygrid`, `setoption`, `stop`, and more
 - Configurable board sizes: 3x3, 4x4, 3x3x3, etc.
 - Lightweight and portable (pure Python)